Victoria Corderi: Career

 Corderi was a reporter with The Miami News, a defunct afternoon newspaper.
 She then began as a reporter for WPLG-TV in Miami in 1982.

 Corderi covered the 1985 8.0 magnitude earthquake in Chile for CBS News.
 At CBS, she served as a correspondent for the news magazines 48 Hours and Street Stories and as news anchor for the CBS Morning News, as well as anchoring CBS Newsbreaks in between programming.

-In September 1992, Corderi was hired by WABC-TV.
-She was brought in to be the co-anchor for the station's freshly launched midday Eyewitness News broadcast alongside morning co-anchor and future Fox News contributor E.D.
-Hill and to serve as a reporter for other newscasts.
-Corderi's tenure there was a short one, as she was only at WABC for eighteen months.
+In September 1992, Corderi was hired by WABC-TV as a reporter and anchor.
+Her primary responsibility was serving as the co-anchor for the station's new midday newscast, pairing her with either of the two morning news anchors at the time, Edye Tarbox and Tim Fleischer.
+Corderi left after eighteen months.

 Corderi was employed at NBC News starting in 1994 as a correspondent for Dateline NBC, initially under a novel job-sharing arrangement with fellow reporter Lisa Rudolph.

 Corderi is a recipient of the Las Primeras Award for being one of the first Hispanic network anchors.
 She is listed in Who's Who Among Hispanic Americans.
 She is also a recipient of the Gerald Loeb Award bestowed by the UCLA Anderson School of Management.
 She has received three national news Emmys and a George Foster Peabody Award for Excellence in Journalism.
 She is also a 1997 recipient of the Edward R. Murrow Award for investigative journalism.